-Best of all, you can find Meeter, Focus, PliimPRO, and WiFi Explorer mentioned above on a free trial through Setapp, a platform of more than 180 useful Mac apps and tools that could improve every interaction you have with your Mac.
+Yac, Meeter, Focus, PliimPRO, and WiFi Explorer mentioned in this article are available on a free trial through Setapp, a platform of more than 220 useful Mac apps and tools that could improve every interaction you have with your Mac.
 Time to call an old friend?